-The DWS Sustainability Investment Assessment uses data from several data providers, public sources and/or internal assessments based on a defined assessment and classification methodology to determine whether an investment is sustainable.
-Investments that make a positive contribution to the UN SDGs are assessed based on revenues, capital expenditure (CapEx) and/or operational expenditure (OpEx), depending on the asset.
-Where a positive contribution is determined, the investment is deemed sustainable if the issuer passes the DNSH assessment and the company follows good governance practices.
+DWS determines the contribution to a sustainable investment objective based on its Sustainability Investment Assessment which uses data from one or several data providers, public sources and/or internal assessments.
+An investment's positive contribution to a social objective is assessed based on the revenues which a company generates from the actual economic activities making such contribution (activity-based approach).
+Where a positive contribution is determined, the investment is considered socially sustainable if the issuer passes the Do No Significant Harm ("DNSH") assessment and the company follows good governance practices.

-The share of sustainable investments as defined in article 2(17) SFDR in the portfolio is calculated in proportion to the economic activities of the issuers that qualify as sustainable.
-Notwithstanding the preceding, in the case of use-of-proceeds bonds that qualify as sustainable investment, the value of the entire bond is counted towards the share of sustainable investments.
+The share of sustainable investments in the portfolio as defined in article 2(17) SFDR is therefore calculated in proportion to the economic activities of the issuers that are considered as socially sustainable (activity-based approach).
+Notwithstanding the preceding, in the case of use-of-proceeds bonds that are considered as socially sustainable investment, the value of the entire bond is counted towards the portfolio's share of sustainable investments.